Stark Tech

 Technicians catching more errors on-site, delaying equipment installations

-New team members are forced to figure out everything on their own
+New team members forced to figure out everything on their own

 Poor legibility for both text & graphics